initOS/dob/docs/configuration.md

 ** Only available for Char, Html, Text
 ```

+References are defined as a mapping where is the key is getting used to replace values
+in the `domain` and `values` of the action with the id of the record referenced by the
+xmlid of Odoo.

 ## Migration

-Next to the module migrations you can create the `pre_install.py`,
+Next to the module migrations you can create the `pre_install.py`, `pre_update.py`
-`pre_update.py` and/or `post_update.py` scripts for full flexibility.
-These
+and/or `post_update.py` scripts for full flexibility.
+These scripts need the following
-scripts need the following interface:
+interface:

 ```
 def migrate(env, db_version):